 This episode of ADA Live! will highlight the basics of web accessibility including: why it is important, the ADA and other laws, the Web Content Accessibility Guidelines (WCAG), and common barriers to web access.
 Discover some tips and best practices to help you get started in providing more accessible and usable web applications and digital materials to a diverse audience.

 Free and no registration is required, just "tune in" on the day and time of broadcast.
 To Listen: http://adalive.org

-This is a free webinar offered through the Emergency Management and Preparedness - Inclusion of Persons with Disabilities Webinar Series, hosted by the Pacific ADA Center and FEMA.
+This is a free webinar offered through the Emergency Management and Preparedness - Inclusion of Persons with Disabilities Webinar Series, hosted by the Pacific ADA Center.

 Free webinar but registration is required.
 To Register: http://adapresentations.org/schedule.php

 February 19, 2:00 - 3:30 p.m.
 ET ADA Audio Conference: The ADA, Businesses and Barrier Removal: What are the Requirements?

 From the Great Lakes ADA Center: